rockandruby/shopping_cart/README.md

 ```

 ## Usage
- Define root in your routes and run 'rails g shopping_cart:config' to install shopping cart.
+ Define root in your routes and run `rails g shopping_cart:config` to install shopping cart.

   Ensure you have flash messages in app/views/layouts/application.html.erb.
       For example: